tylertitsworth/5th-age-srd/Classes/Druid.md

 ###### Adventurer Feat

-Add your Constitution modifier to the extra damage (x2 at 5th level; x3 at 8th).
+Add your Constitution modifier to the extra damage, twice at 5th level and thrice at 8th.

 #### 3rd Level Maneuvers